dani7cl/barista/libs/barista-components/filter-field/README.md

 ### Multi selection of filter values

-Multi select let's users choose more than one value for the same field.
+Multi select lets users choose more than one value for the same field.
 The result is an array of the same objects the user has passed in the data source.

 <ba-live-example name="DtExampleFilterFieldMultiSelect"></ba-live-example>